 Let’s start with the containers where we’ll weigh the oils, butter and prepare the caustic soda solution.
 The containers we’ll need will be of two types:

-Heat-resistant glass containers (pyrex) (find it here) to prepare the caustic soda solution.
+- Plastic Container (PP)(polypropylene plastic) to prepare the caustic soda solution.
 I normally weigh the caustic soda in a pyrex glass that I only use for this purpose.
-I then pour the lye into a second pyrex glass container containing the water.
+I then pour the lye into a second PP container containing the water.

-Stainless steel, pyrex glass, or PP (polypropylene plastic) containers to heat oils and greases in a water bath.
+- Stainless steel, pyrex glass (find it here), or PP (polypropylene plastic) containers to heat oils and greases in a water bath.
 This should be large enough to hold the final soap.

 Soap making supplies: equipment